ahguerilla/movements/README.md

 2- ssh root@162.243.119.212 and restart apache (ahr is not a sudoer)

-3- You can start celery from /opt/ahr/ahr/app/tasks by issueing "nohup celery -A celeryworker worker&". (dont forget it kill the previous celery if its running)
+3- You can start celery from /opt/ahr/ahr/app/tasks by issueing "nohup celery -A celeryworker worker&". (dont forget to kill the previous celery if its running)

 ##Gotchas